Tidy Up Your Office with this DIY Pegboard Storage Display

 Create a DIY pegboard panel to fit your space and storage needs.
-Simply drill holes into plywood in a grid pattern and use dowels to support shelves, rods, and hangable items.
+For this project, created by Melissa Fenlon and Sara Albers of the blog Alice & Lois, simply drill holes into plywood in a grid pattern and use dowels to support shelves.
 Paint the panel to match the walls or make it stand out as wall art with a bright color.
+Once you've finished your DIY pegboard project, use it to organize craft supplies and office essentials, and display your favorite art and collectibles.

 - Wood primer